Vissani: Name

+The toponym Vys(s)iani meaning 'nape, valley' is linked by linguist Max Vasmer to the Slavic form Vyšan and Bulgarian Višan, derived from the Slavic root vyš 'high' and the suffix -anь, involving a Slavic shift of y into i.
+Among older chroniclers and historians, the š sound was often rendered within the placename with a double ss to indicate its thick and heavy pronunciation, a choice linguist Kostas Oikonomou states is etymologically justified.
+While the toponym through false etymologies has been linked to vyssino 'sour cherry' and vissa, Oikonomou wrote the connection to vyssino is not possible as the suffix -(j)ane is not productive in Greek and used only in the formation of Slavic placenames.

 History

 Vissani was founded in the 14th century, and grew during Ottoman rule.
 It became a part of Greece after the Balkan Wars in 1913.
 The village retains elements of its traditional architecture.
 In the center of the village is the church of Saint Nicholas from 1791, decorated with frescoes.
 The village houses were built by craftsmen from the villages of Pyrsogianni and Vourbiani.
 Vissani is the birthplace of Kitsos Harisiadis, one of the greatest traditional clarinetists of Epirus, who mastered and taught the tradition of playing the "miroloi".